Services

 • Advanced Message Queuing Protocol (AMQP)—This service allows AMQP clients to communicate with an event broker using the AMQP open standard application layer protocol.

-Config-Sync will not automatically synchronize services.
+Config-Sync does not automatically synchronize services.
 Therefore, if the event broker is being used in a high-availability (HA) redundant deployment or in a replicated site, you must manually configure services on each mate event broker or replicated Message VPN.

 SMF Service Management